jameswilliams1/mlflow-production-docker/README.md

-# Traefik Basic Auth

-Traefik in Docker with HTTP basic auth configured.
+# MLflow Production Docker

+A production ready<sup>1</sup> docker-compose deployment of MLflow using Traefik with HTTP Basic Auth.

+<sup>1</sup> This project is provided as is, and without a warranty of any kind, see [LICENSE](../blob/master/LICENSE) for full details.

 ## Setup